 The player must spin the board, the player must move the chosen limb to the color that the pointer show.
 The game is easy to set up at home.
 Cardboard squares taped on a mat will serve as a perfect twister mat.

 The cardboards can be distinguished by painting them different colors or drawing numbers on them.
-A die is used to determine on which number/color the player will move their limb to.
-Twister is a fun, interactive game that can be played across all ages.
+A die is used to determine which number/color the player will move their limb to.
+Twister is a fun, interactive game that can be played by all ages.

 Noughts and Crosses

-More popularly called tic tac toe, noughts and crosses is a game most people are familiar with.
+More popularly called tic tac toe, noughts-and-crosses is one of the most popular games to play at home.
 It is a two-player game.

 A 3*3 grid is drawn.
 Each player chooses their symbol – a cross or a circle.
-Turn by turn they draw their symbol in the grid.
+Turn by turn they draw their symbol on the grid.